TheWolverine - Commit Tracker: How Future Wolverines Performed Over The Weekend

 Season Stats: Through four games, Doman is 2-for-2 on field goal attempts, with a 53-yarder in week two and the 47-yarder this past weekend.

-The Skinny: Michigan running back pledge Tavierre Dunlap's squad lost, 58-0, to Austin (Texas) Westlake.
-Dunlap gained 16 yards on 14 offensive touches.
+The Skinny: Michigan running back pledge Tavierre Dunlap's squad fell, 35-22, to Austin (Texas) Bowie on Friday night.
+Dunlap ran for 224 yards and two touchdowns on 23 carries in the loss.

-Season Stats: In the one game where stats were available, Dunlap rushed for 220 yards and two touchdowns, including a 99-yard scoring scamper.
+Season Stats: In two one game where stats were available, Dunlap has rushed for 244 yards and four touchdowns, including a 99-yard scoring scamper.

 The Skinny: Michigan defensive line commit Dominick Giudice's New Monmouth (N.J.)
-Mater Dei team won, 28-17, over Middletown (N.J.)
-North over the weekend.
+Mater Dei team won, 10-3, over Middletown (N.J.)
+South over the weekend.

+Michigan commit Ja’Den McBurrows with a third-down pick. pic.twitter.com/O9TgqSHGd1— Adam Lichtenstein (@ABLichtenstein) October 17, 2020

+A tipped pass winds up in the hands of Michigan commit Ja’Den McBurrows.
+He takes it to the end zone, but a penalty brings it back.
+Still, it’s a turnover that could seal the game for STA.
+Raiders up 25-13 with 5:23 to play. pic.twitter.com/lr5KJqt47a— Adam Lichtenstein (@ABLichtenstein) October 17, 2020

-The Skinny: Michigan defensive back commit Rod Moore and Northmont (Ohio) High picked up a massive win over the weekend, with the club winning its first playoff game and advancing to the next round.
-Northmont defeated Middletown (Ohio) High, 35-0.
+The Skinny: Michigan defensive back commit Rod Moore and Northmont (Ohio) High picked up another massive win over the weekend to improve to 8-0 and advance in the playoffs.
+Northmont disposed of Marysville (Ohio) High, 48-41.
+A big part of his team's success, Moore impressed, playing both wide receiver and defensive back.

 Season Stats: In the three games in which stats are available, Moore has posted 31 tackles and has scored five touchdowns as a receiver.

-The Skinny: 2022 Michigan defensive tackle pledge Alex VanSumeren and his team took care of business against Bay City (Mich.)
-Glenn, winning 41-0.
+The Skinny: 2022 Michigan defensive tackle pledge Alex VanSumeren and his team won, 56-32, over Saginaw (Mich.)
+Swan Valley.
+VanSumeren notched seven tackles, with one for loss, on the night.

 ---